Our GOVERNMENT

 ONE Pleasanton Strategic Plan

-Pleasanton’s five-year citywide Strategic Plan (2023–2028) sets the vision, mission, and values that guide the City’s priorities and actions.
+Pleasanton’s five-year Citywide Strategic Plan (2023–2028) sets the vision, mission, and values that guide the City’s priorities and actions.
 Adopted in October 2023, the plan outlines 47 strategies across five goals, updated regularly to align with City Council priorities, resources, and community needs.

 Strategic Plan